jennguyen1/nhuyhoa/_posts/2016-03-28-Linux-Basics.md

 sed 's/^[ \t]*//;s/[ \t]*$//' test.txt
 {% endhighlight %}

+* Edit the document in place using sed

+{% highlight r %}
+sed -i 's/old/new/' test.txt
+{% endhighlight %}

 * Apply a sequence of commands using a sed script

 {% highlight r %}